andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-07-29-Huge-productivity-gains - копия.md

 I second Malcolm here, go read the article, I’ll wait.

 It is the new norm now, but you wouldn't _believe_ how big this change was for me at the time.
 The difference was night and day, I wouldn't stop telling my friends about it!
-If you're sold, read on for details.
+Ok, if you're sold, read on for details.

 ## My impelentation